darrenpunk/Complete-Transfers-Uploader/replit.md

 ## Overview

 This is a full-stack web application for uploading logo files and designing layouts on garment templates.
-The application provides a workflow-based interface where users can upload logos, position them on canvas templates, and generate production-ready outputs.
+The application provides a workflow-based interface where users can upload logos, position them on canvas templates, and generate production-ready outputs with preserved vector graphics.
 It's built with a modern React frontend and Express.js backend, using PostgreSQL for data persistence.

+## Recent Changes (July 26, 2025)

+✓ **Fixed PDF vector embedding**: Resolved issue where original PDF vector graphics were being rasterized in output ✓ **Corrected A3 PDF sizing**: Fixed aspect ratio detection to properly identify A3 portrait (297×420mm) vs landscape dimensions
+✓ **Implemented millimeter-based coordinate system**: All canvas elements now store dimensions in mm, convert to pixels only for display
+✓ **Enhanced properties panel**: Added mm unit labels to clarify measurement system throughout interface ✓ **Fixed canvas interaction**: Drag/resize operations now properly convert between screen pixels and stored mm values

 ## User Preferences